• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Spinach Walnut Pesto in a jar and spread over two slices of toasted baguette with garlic, baguette, and olive oil jar in background.
+Spinach Walnut Pesto in a jar and over three slices of toast with more bread in the background.

 Spinach Walnut Pesto Recipe